xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Data-driven testing/data-driven-testing.md

 description:
 ---

-Data-driven testing (DDT) allows you to execute test cases using data from external data files in forms of table or speadsheet format.
-Katalon Recorder facilitates DDT by providing DDT commands and binding test cases with data files.
+Data-driven testing (DDT) allows you to execute test cases using data from external data files in table or spreadsheet format.
+Katalon Recorder facilitates DDT by providing DDT commands and enabling you to bind test cases with data files.

 > **Requirements**:
 >